 Depending on where you live, you may need additional permissions/consents, or you may need planning permission even if people living elsewhere don’t.
 Examples of this include listed buildings, external works to buildings in conservation areas and buildings where permitted development rights have been withdrawn.

 In exceptional cases, permitted development rights may have been withdrawn from a property.
-In these circumstances, a planning application may be necessary, although no fee will be payable.
+In these circumstances, a planning application may be necessary.
 To find out if this is the case please Contact Us with details of your proposal and your address.

 If your proposal is for a business or commercial venture you may wish to consider the advice on the Planning Portal or seek pre-application planning advice.
 For example some forms of commercial development and changes of use may not require planning permission.